YooHyun-Kim/CLAS/README.md

 5.Open a pull request for review.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) file for details.

 ## Contact
 For questions or collaboration, contact Sangmok Bae at [email@example.com](mailto:example@example.com).